Shared Lane Markings (Sharrows)

 - Fewer bicyclists ride the wrong way

-Shared lane markings are not a replacement for bicycle lanes, but are used only in certain circumstances such as a disconnect in the existing bike lane network, a lack of parallel routes, slower vehicle speeds, significant bicycle traffic, and/or an inability to remove parking to add a bike lane.
+Shared lane markings are not a replacement for bicycle lanes.
+These markings should only be used in certain circumstances such as a disconnect in the existing bike lane network, a lack of parallel routes, slower vehicle speeds, significant bicycle traffic, and/or an inability to make space to add a bike lane.